Centers for Disease Control and Prevention: Public Health Associates Program

 The CDC also operates the Public Health Associate Program (PHAP), a two-year paid fellowship for recent college graduates to work in public health agencies all over the United States.
 PHAP was founded in 2007 and currently has 159 associates in 34 states.

 Leadership

-The Director of CDC is a Senior Executive Service position that may be filled either by a career employee, or as a political appointment that does not require Senate confirmation, with the latter method typically being used.
+The director of the CDC is a position that currently requires Senate confirmation.
 The director serves at the pleasure of the President and may be fired at any time.
 The CDC director concurrently serves as the Administrator of the Agency for Toxic Substances and Disease Registry.

+Prior to January 20, 2025, it was a Senior Executive Service position that could be filled either by a career employee, or as a political appointment that does not require Senate confirmation, with the latter method typically being used.
+The change to requiring Senate confirmation was due to a provision in the Consolidated Appropriations Act, 2023.

 Twenty directors have served the CDC or its predecessor agencies, including three who have served during the Trump administration (including Anne Schuchat who twice served as acting director) and three who have served during the Carter administration (including one acting director not shown here).
 Two served under Bill Clinton, but only one under the Nixon to Ford terms.

+List of directors

+The following persons have served as the director of the Centers for Disease Control and Prevention (or chief of the Communicable Disease Center):